26th Cavalry Regiment (Philippine Scouts): Northern and central Luzon

 Following the 1941 Japanese invasion, the 26th participated in the Allied withdrawal to the Bataan Peninsula.
 In doing so, the unit conducted a classic delaying action that allowed other, less mobile, units to safely withdraw to the peninsula.
 During the delaying action the 26th provided the "stoutest" and only "serious opposition" to the Japanese; the majority of the units sent north towards Lingayen Gulf were divisions (11th, 21st, 71st, & 91st Infantry Divisions) of the untrained and poorly equipped Philippine Army.
-For instance, during the initial landings the regiment alone delayed the advance of four Japanese infantry regiments for six hours at Damortis, and on 24 December repulsed a tank assault at Binalonan.
-However, the resistance was not without cost, as by the end of 24 December the regiment had been reduced to 450 men.
-Following these events, the regiment was pulled off the line and brought back up to a strength of 657 men, who in January 1942 held open the roadways to the Bataan Peninsula allowing other units to prepare for their stand there.
+For instance, during the initial landings the regiment alone delayed the advance of four Japanese infantry regiments for six hours at Damortis.